MCP and ACP integration

 Well-known entry pipelines (default, main, auto, test) are exempt from the warning because their return value is host-driven, not consumed by a protocol bridge.

-Canonical ACP envelope types are provided as Harn type aliases in std/acpSessionUpdate, AgentMessageChunk, ToolCall, ToolCallUpdate, and Plan — and can be used directly as pipeline return types so a pipeline’s contract matches the ACP schema byte-for-byte.
+Canonical ACP envelope types are provided as Harn type aliases in std/acpSessionUpdate, AgentMessageChunk, ToolCall, ToolCallUpdate, Plan, and Handoff — and can be used directly as pipeline return types so a pipeline's contract matches the ACP schema byte-for-byte.

 Security notes